Regenerate; to re-create, reconstitute, or make over, especially in a better form or condition. [Dictionary.com]

 How do human tissues work as a therapy?

 We have millions of resident cells in every tissue of our body.
 These help our bodies heal, restore, fight disease, slow the aging process and stimulate longevity.
 For example, if you fall and skin your knee, what happens?
 For the next two days there’s probably a wound that bleeds then forms a scab.
 Within a few days, the bleeding and acute pain stop.
 A week later, the scab may still look awful, but it’s healing.
 In two weeks, the scab is gone but the area is red.
 By week four, you can’t tell that you fell at all, and any signs of the injury have disappeared.

 So, what happened?
 At the point of trauma, the injured tissue sent signals to your body that help was needed.
 Your body quickly mobilized its natural healing substances to travel to the injured site and start the process of healing and restoring the body.

-Where do the human tissue allografts come from?
+Where do the human tissue products come from?

-Human tissue allografts can come from our own (autologous) bone marrow and fat, or someone else’s placental tissue matrix, called Warton’s Jelly.
+Human tissue can come from our own (autologous) bone marrow and fat, or someone else’s donated tissue.

-How does Age Management Center of New England choose its tissue allograft sources?
+How does Age Management Center of New England choose its tissue product sources?

-At Age Management Center we use a variety of tissue allografts in our regenerative medicine program.
-These allografts can come either placental tissue matrix or extracellular products that do not contain DNA and are so small that they can pass through micro filters that block bacteria, viruses and foreign proteins, signaling our bodies own healing substances to begin the restoration, healing and anti-aging processes.
+At Age Management Center we use a variety of tissues in our regenerative medicine program.
+Donated tissue is extensively screened and tested prior to harvest, and signal our bodies own healing substances to begin the restoration and anti-aging processes.

-Depending on the patient and his or her specific condition(s), Dr. Bedecs and our medical team may select a single form of tissue allograft or a combination of human tissue products.
-A patient’s individualized treatment plan is determined as part of the patient screening.
+Depending on the patient and his or her specific concern(s), our medical team may select a single form of tissue or a combination of human tissue products.
+A patient’s individualized plan is determined as part of the patient screening.